Building software with Slurm jobs using EasyBuild

 Debug failed builds

-If you have a problem build and the job logs isn't that useful, you can redirect tmpdir to persistent storage:
+If you have a problem build and the job logs isn't that useful, you can specify that the temporary directory

 A handy alias to nicely keep track of your job queue can be made: